QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/terraform-grain.md

 In this example, terraform is using a backend of type [remote](https://developer.hashicorp.com/terraform/language/settings/backends/remote) with a custom host that requires a custom certificate.

-You can mount the Terrafor Runner, a Kubernetes secret containing the certificate file(s) to a directory in the container, and the certificate(s) will be available for use without running any additional commands (like "sudo update-ca-certificates")
+You can mount the Terraform Runner, a Kubernetes secret containing the certificate file(s) to a directory in the container, and the certificate(s) will be available for use **without** running any additional commands (like "sudo update-ca-certificates")

 :::tip
 *Learn how to mount secrets to a runner - [Agent Advanced Settings](/torque-agent/advanced-settings#secret-mount) *